-Establishing VSHSL Fund Reserve Goals The VSHSL will maintain fund reserves to allow this implementation plan’s allocations of proceeds to remain intact despite normal variations in annual levy proceeds relative to the OEFA’s forecast.
-Maintenance of a reserve will also be important should the VSHSL expire in 2023 without replacement in which case reserve funds will be important to planning for a responsible closeout of levy-funded programs.
+Establishing VSHSL Fund Reserve Goals The VSHSL will maintain fund reserves to allow this plan’s estimated allocations of proceeds to remain intact despite normal variations in annual levy proceeds relative to the OEFA’s forecast.
+Maintenance of a reserve will also be important should the VSHSL expire in 2023 without replacement in which case reserve funds will be important to planning for a responsible closeout of VSHSL-funded programs.

-Unless otherwise authorized or directed by the King County Office of Performance, Strategy and Budget or its successor entity, the VSHSL shall have a goal of achieving and maintaining a fund reserve equal to two twelfths (16.667 percent) of the following year’s budgeted allocations under this implementation plan.
+Unless otherwise authorized or directed by the King County Office of Performance, Strategy and Budget or its successor entity, the VSHSL shall have a goal of achieving and maintaining a fund reserve equal to two twelfths (16.667 percent) of the following year’s budgeted allocations under this plan.
 In 2023, the VSHSL’s final year, the reserve goal shall be based on two twelfths of that year’s budgeted allocations under this plan.

 Reserves shall be separately calculated for veterans proceeds authorized by Ordinance 18555, Section 4.B.1; seniors proceeds authorized by Ordinance 18555, Section 4.B.2; vulnerable populations proceeds authorized by Ordinance 18555, Section 4.B.3; and technical assistance and capacity building proceeds authorized by Ordinance 18555, Sections 4.A and 4.C.1.
 Moneys held within the VSHSL fund to comply with Ordinance 18555 Section 4.A to mitigate the effects of possible prorationing shall not be counted when computing the VSHSL’s reserve amounts.